chvainickas/oop-project/README.md

 ### Results(Maksym)

-The user will receive a grade on how they did on the quiz.
+The user will receive a grade on how they did on the quiz and information regarding each question that they answered.
 The user might get an eco-friendly rating or certification based on their awareness level of how their actions affect the climate.

 #### Class 1 - Results